No products in the cart.

 sketch art of wrist hanging off table moving up and down

-For this gentle hand dexterity exercise, start with your forearm on a table.
+Start with your forearm on a table for this gentle hand dexterity exercise.
 Let your hand hang off the side of the table with your palm down.
 Then, move your hand up and down, bending at your wrist.
-When you’re done, repeat with your palm facing up.
+At the end of each movement, add some pressure from your other hand to extend the stretch at the limit of your range of motion as tolerated.
+This will lengthen your muscles.

 2. Thumb Extension and Flexion